rostyslav-sydor/OP/README.md

 *41532*
 *2*1***

-The outer cells are numbers of visible buildings and inner cells are heights of buildings.
+The outer cells are numbers of visible buildings(star means any) and inner cells are heights of buildings.